kaandedeoglu/Shark/README.md

 Declares the `I, C, F, L` enums in the top level scope instead of nesting it in a top level `Shark` enum.

+### --exclude

+By default, Shark will process all resource files it knows about.
+If you don't want that, you can specify exceptions.
+Note that Shark uses suffix matching to identify files to exclude.

 ### --help

 Prints the overview, example usage and available flags to the console.